plops/cl-cpp-generator2/example/146_mch_mcu/README_BLE_CH59x.md

 1. Initialization of the GAP role, which is completed by the low-power Bluetooth library;
 2. Initialization of the low

-Sure, here is the translation of the summary:

 ## 5. GAP (Generic Access Profile)

 ### 5.1 Overview